asajohnson/lauras-pet-sitting/README.md

 # Laura's Pet Sitting

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Does your pet have a short fuse just give me the news

+### Reach out to me at lauraspetsitting@outlook.com

+My name is Laura.
+I have two cats of my own and I love all animals, and your pets will be in good hands.
+I pet sit for the Issaquah area

+## Pet Sitting
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for.

 ```markdown
 Syntax highlighted code block